Kyiv Metropolitan - The Most Punctual Subway in the World

 It was still a risky design considering the station was built in 1989.
 However since the Soviet Union was already ripping at the seams, this was made possible.

 "Zoloti Vorota" features 80 distinct mosaic pieces and images depicting the history of Kyivan Rus.
 In 2011, the station's mosaics were listed as "newly discovered objects of cultural heritage" by the city's Department of Cultural Heritage (Wikipedia).
-On the pictures below - the founders of Kyiv: Kyi, Lybid, Schek and Khoryv.
+In the pictures below - the founders of Kyiv: are Kyi, Lybid, Schek and Khoryv.

 You will often find an excessive use of granite and marble, and most recently - mosaic, glass and lamps of various colours and shapes.

-Nice new addition on "Klovska" station.
+A nice new addition to "Klovska" station.

 Definitely spend some time in the Metropolitan while in Kyiv.
 It's one of the biggest attractions believe it or not.